 - The Hon.
 Michael Coteau, Minister of Tourism, Culture and Sport

 "This year's Trillium Book Award shortlist reflects the remarkable range of Ontario's authors, whose compelling works contribute to the rich cultural traditions of our province and country.
 Ontario is very fortunate to be home to literary talent that is enjoyed around the world.
 Congratulations to the finalists for their magnificent achievement – and also to the publishers who support and nurture them."

 - Kevin Shea, Chair, Ontario Media Development Corporation

-- The Trillium Book Award/Prix Trillium encourages excellence in literature through its significant investment in Ontario-based writers.
-Award recipients for both English and French works receive $20,000.
-Their respective publishers also receive $2,500 to promote the winning titles.
+- The Trillium Book Award/Prix Trillium encourages excellence in literature by investing in Ontario-based writers.
+Award recipients receive $20,000 and their respective publishers receive $2,500 to promote the winning titles.
 All finalists receive a $500 honorarium.

-- Previous winners have included world-renowned writers Margaret Atwood, Austin Clarke, Thomas King, Michael Ondaatje, Andrée Lacelle and François Paré
+- Previous winners have included world-renowned writers Alice Munro, Margaret Atwood, Austin Clarke, Thomas King, Michael Ondaatje, Andrée Lacelle and François Paré.